The early evolution of magnetar rotation -- II. Rapidly rotating magnetars: Implications for Gamma-Ray Bursts and Super Luminous Supernovae: Discussion and Conclusions

 From the evolutionary models shown in Figure \ref{time_evol_fig}, we find that a PNS rotating at a period of 1\,ms releases $3\times10^{51}$\,ergs of energy during the first 1.5\,s of evolution at a polar magnetic field strength of $B_0=10^{15}$\,G. At $P_{\star}=2$\,ms and $B_0=10^{15}$\,G, a total of $3.5\times10^{50}$\,ergs of energy is released during the first 1.5\,s.
 Using eqn. \ref{Ra_est} and \ref{Edot_est_expr}, we find that the monopole scaling gives $\dot{E}\sim B_0^{4/3}$ (assuming $\dot{M}$ remains roughly the same).
 Thus, a PNS with an initial spin period of $P_{\star}=2$\,ms releases a total of $\sim1.5\times 10^{51}$\,ergs of energy at $B_0=3\times 10^{15}$\,G and $\sim 7.5\times 10^{51}$\,ergs at $B_0=10^{16}$\,G in the first 1.5\,s of evolution.
 A PNS with an initial spin period of $1$\,ms releases $\sim 1.3 \times 10^{52}$\,ergs and $6.5\times 10^{52}$\,ergs of energy at $B_0=3\times 10^{15}$\,G and $10^{16}$\,G respectively during the first 1.5\,s of evolution.
 The energy estimates at $B_0=10^{16}$\,G are comparable to or greater than the total rotational kinetic energy of the PNS because these estimates do not take into account the change in spin period of the PNS with time which is significant at fields $\sim 10^{16}$\,G. Although our modelling is different from \cite{Metzger2011} and we estimate the energy released by the PNS only during the first 1.5\,s, we observe good order of magnitude agreement with their results (see Figure 10 in \citealt{Metzger2011}).
-This energy scale is sufficient to power long GRBs (see \citealt{Bloom2003, Berger2004} for example). \cite{Metzger2011} argue that classical GRBs require magnetars with initial spin periods $\sim 1-2$\,ms and magnetic field strength $\sim 10^{16}$\,G. This is because high energy outflow rate $\dot{E}$ must be maintained during the highly relativistic wind phase as the PNS cools to setup production of GRBs. \cite{Komissarov2007} and \cite{Bucciantini2008} demonstrate that the energy from neutrino driven winds of a magnetar can be channeled as a jet along the axis of rotation through strong toroidal magnetic fields far away from the magnetar.
+Based on the results and estimates of total energy released by rapidly rotating magnetars during the first $\sim 2$\,s of the cooling phase, it is plausible that sustained energy injection by magnetars through the relativistic wind phase can power GRBs. \cite{Metzger2011} argue that classical GRBs require magnetars with initial spin periods $\sim 1-2$\,ms and magnetic field strength $\sim 10^{16}$\,G. This is because high energy outflow rate $\dot{E}$ must be maintained during the highly relativistic wind phase as the PNS cools to setup production of GRBs. \cite{Komissarov2007} and \cite{Bucciantini2008} demonstrate that the energy from neutrino driven winds of a magnetar can be channeled as a jet along the axis of rotation through strong toroidal magnetic fields far away from the magnetar.
 Although the magnetar injects energy into the surrounding environment at all values of the polar angle $\theta$, highly anisotropic jets can form along the poles \citep{Komissarov2007,Bucciantini2008}.
 We will explore the effects of interaction between the magnetar outflow and the surrounding medium in a future work.